hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

          36:63:4f:1e
 ```

-The line *X509v3 Subject Alternative Name* contains the *dnsNames* specified in the file *certificate.yaml* during the certificate generation.
+The line *X509v3 Subject Alternative Name* contains the *dnsNames* specified in the YAML file *certificate.yaml* during the certificate generation.

 ### Integrate certificate with applications